dacobi/petcare/README.md

 # petcare
-Shovel PETCare is a work in progres Commander X16 UserPort "Netcard".
+Shovel PETCare is a work in progress Commander X16 UserPort "Netcard".

 Currently there's a prototype schematic for a X16 UserPort <=> BeagleBoneBlue interface.